thameshareandhounds/varsityxc/README.md

 ## [Results](https://data.opentrack.run/en-gb/x/2024/GBR/varsityxc/)

-The results will be available on the OpenTrack website shortly after the conclusion of the races.
-The above link provides the result of the 2023 races.
+The results will be available on the OpenTrack website (link above) shortly after the conclusion of the races.

 ## [Historic results](/VarsityXC-HistoricResults.pdf)